medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 ### Max Fails

-In the default case (Round Robin) requests are blindly forwarded to servers that are down / unresponsive.
+By default (Round Robin) requests are blindly forwarded to servers that are down / unresponsive.
 The Max Fails algorithm deals with this using two parameters:

 * [`max_fails`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#max_fails) - the number of consecutive failures before the server is marked as down.
-* [`fail_timeout`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#fail_timeout) - how long to wait before the server is considered to be available again
+* [`fail_timeout`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#fail_timeout) - how long to wait before the server is assumed to be back up.

 You can mix and match "Max Fails" with "Weight" and "Hash" algorithms.
 Example: